Raphael-Boichot/The-TinyGB-Printer/README.md

 - [The PCB](/PCB_2.0_with_TFT/).
 Order at [JLCPCB.com](https://jlcpcb.com/) (just drop the gerber .zip to the site and use default options).
 VAT is paid when ordering so no bad surprise for European customers.
 The PCB was designed with [EasyEDA Standard Edition](https://easyeda.com/) if you want to modify something.

 ![](/PCB_2.0_with_TFT/PCB.png)
+(note the CS pin exposed just in case but not used with the TFT display chosen here)

 - [A Raspberry Pi Pico Zero](https://fr.aliexpress.com/item/1005005862794169.html).
 Just check pinout if seller is not the same.
 - [A bare MicroSD shield](https://fr.aliexpress.com/item/1005005302035188.html) without internal power converter and pin header.
 The most simple.